Spain penpix of likely squad for World Cup finals

 Forwards:

 Alvaro Negredo (Manchester City) Age 28; 21 caps.
-Beginning to realize potential in England, where his height and strength and vicious left-foot shot helped him adapt well to more physical Premier League style.
-Unlikely to start for Spain, can come off the bench and cause problems for any defense.
+Beginning to realise potential in England, where his height and strength and vicious left-foot shot helped him adapt well to more physical Premier League style.
+Unlikely to start for Spain, can come off the bench and cause problems for any defence.

 Pedro (Barcelona) Age 26; 38 caps.
 Pacy forward known for intelligent runs, burst on to the international scene at 2010 World Cup and has gone from strength to strength for club and country.
 Also played in Euro 2012 final as second-half substitute and scored key goals in qualifying, including winner against France in March 2013.